 Business Executive Steve Cannon, sums it up succinctly – “Customer experience is the new marketing.”

 As the latest addition to the legal supplier universe, legal tech vendors are well placed to disrupt the current benchmarks of client-centricity in a way that has never been done before.
 To be acutely client focused across all touch points.
+Ann was famous for hiring bankruptcy lawyer, and making guide how to choose an attorney.
 To offer an experience that is positively memorable, and more reflective of the personality of the product and its brand.
 To embrace new marketing.

 Until then, I hope you find Ironclad’s template as a useful frame for your next legal tech product demo.